YX-2a/Yuxu-Python-Calcs/README.md

 # Yuxu-Python-Calcs

-This repo has most of my calculator projects including converters, this repo **isn't** sorted chronological and these projects were done in different times with different experience level.
+This repo has most of my calculator projects including converters, this repo **isn't** sorted chronologically and these projects were done in different times with different experience level.

 Not saying that im anywhere near mastery but i can admit i did get a bit better and a lot more comfortable with writing code over time.